 What did the researchers do?

-The researchers wanted to use EMG analysis to compare lower body and trunk muscle activity during both sumo and conventional deadlifts.
+The researchers wanted to use EMG analysis to explore lower body and trunk muscle activation in deadlifts.
+Specifically, they wanted to compare activity in sumo and conventional deadlift variations.
 Because they like living dangerously, they also decided to compare the activity of the same muscles during both types of deadlift both with and without a belt.
 So they recruited 13 Division IA collegiate players, who were experienced in resistance training and had performed both types of deadlift in their training beforehand.
 The subjects performed four trials of deadlifts, including the sumo and conventional deadlifts, both with and without a lifting belt.
 The subjects used the same weight for each of the four deadlift variations, which was equivalent to their 12RM, although the researchers did not specify which deadlift variation the 12RM was obtained for.

 During the trials, the researchers measured the EMG activity of the following muscles, using surface electrodes: rectus femoris, vastus lateralis, vastus medialis, lateral hamstrings (biceps femoris), medial hamstrings (semitendinosus and semimembranosus), lateral gastrocnemius, medial gastrocnemius, tibialis anterior, hip adductors (adductor longus, adductor magnus, and gracilis), gluteus maximus, L3 paraspinals, T12 paraspinals, middle trapezius, upper trapezius, rectus abdominis and external obliques.